The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

 The Diffusion Map (DM) framework~\cite{CoifmanLafon2006,LafonThesis2004,CoifmanLafonLMNWZ2005PNAS1,CoifmanLafonLMNWZ2005PNAS2,CoifmanMaggioni2006,SingerWu2011ODM,SingerWu2012VDM} proposes a probabilistic interpretation for graph-Laplacian-based dimensionality reduction algorithms.
 Under the assumption that the discrete graph is appropriately sampled from a smooth manifold, it assigns transition probabilities from a vertex to each of its neighbors (vertices connected to it) according to the edge weights, thus defining a graph random walk the continuous limit of which is a diffusion process~\cite{WatanabeIkeda1981SDE,Durrett1996SC} over the underlying manifold.
 The eigenvalues and eigenvectors of the graph Laplacian, which converge to those of the manifold Laplacian under appropriate assumptions~\cite{BelkinNiyogi2005,BelkinNiyogi2007}, then reveal intrinsic information about the smooth manifold.
-More precisely, ~\cite{BBG1994} proves that these eigenvectors embed the manifold into an infinite dimensional $l^2$ space, in such a way that the \emph{diffusion distance}~\cite{CoifmanLafon2006} (rather than the geodesic distance) is preserved.
+More precisely, ~\cite{BBG1994} proves that these eigenvectors embed the manifold into an infinite dimensional $\ell^2$ space, in such a way that the $\ell^2$ distance between embedded points equals to the \emph{diffusion distance}~\cite{CoifmanLafon2006} between the sample points on the manifold.
 Appropriate truncation of these sequences leads to an embedding of the smooth manifold into a finite dimensional Euclidean space, with small metric distortion.